Projects in Progress

 Africa’s Gold Coast through Portuguese Sources, 1471-1671

 Africa’s Gold Coast through Portuguese Sources, 1471-1671.
-Status: under contract with the British Academy, Fontes Historiae Africanae, New Series – Sources of African History.
+Status: draft manuscript completed, awaiting revisions; under contract with the British Academy, Fontes Historiae Africanae, New Series – Sources of African History.

-This two volume set will provide the most comprehensive set of documents in English translation for the African history of the Mina/Gold Coast, but also for the history of Portugal and its global empire and the formation of the so-called Atlantic world.
+Originally planned as a two volume set, this now large, one volume will provide the most comprehensive set of documents in English translation for the African history of the Mina/Gold Coast, but also for the history of Portugal and its global empire and the formation of the so-called Atlantic world.
 The volumes will feature over 200 translated documents drawn from António Brásio's 22 volumes of transcribed Portuguese materials and from newly discovered archival sources.

 Other projects at various stages